Ending FGM in one generation

-The four core strategic areas of our work are:
+The four core strategic areas of The Girl Generation are:

 - Developing partnerships in order to build an Africa-led, global collective of organisations, working together to end FGM in a generation

 - Enabling social change communications so that partners communicate effectively to end FGM

 - Amplifying positive stories of change at local, national, regional and global levels

 - Catalysing global advocacy so that FGM is integrated in development policies and programmes and additional resources are leveraged to end it.